ChrisDeFreitas/ElasticStack/README.md

 	-- implement system.socket metricset: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-metricset-system-socket.html
 	-- implement system.service metricset: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-metricset-system-service.html
 	-- implement system.users metricset: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-metricset-system-users.html
+  --- implement filebeat.system module: https://www.elastic.co/guide/en/beats/filebeat/7.13/filebeat-module-system.html

 - I've given up trying to create visualizations in Kibana because it requires a lot more time (and probably $$$) than I am willing to spend on this project.
 I did experience some disturbing data inconsistencies while generating custom Lens, but, if I were using these tools in a professional setting I would follow up with calls to support and/or professional training.

   For now I'm focused on using existing dashboards and visualizations, with the idea that discrepancies will be looked up with manual tools at the OS level (rather than digging through the Kibana data).

 ## Next
-- find and verify kibana dashboards and visualizations with relevant metricbeat.system data
+- verify Metricbeat.System dashboards are accurate
-- configure remote Linux system with Metricbeat
+- configure remote Linux system with Metricbeat.system and Filebeat.system
 - setup Windows monitoring
 - implement metricbeat.system.diskio metricset: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-metricset-system-diskio.html